Create a marketing plan and track, leverage and experiment your way to success.

 A modern marketer won't stop at getting their plan written down.
 They strive to track conversion rates and tie actions back to revenue generation.
 A modern plan empowers its team to make adjustments and refine their execution to continually improve.

-Track Only What You Will Act Upon
+Track Only What Will be Acted Upon

 We are working in a world where marketers could drowned in all the data they have access to.
 What Marketing Week calls 'over data-fication' is a real obstacle that can prevent marketers from creating a modern marketing plan.